 As a parent I like the lightweight, uncomplicated, solid operation and functionality of this bike.
 It is much lighter than it looks.
 It also proved fun explaining to Katherine and her younger sister where the name HOY comes from, and its great sporting associations.
 The name itself certainly holds some Kudos!

-Cycle Sprog have been provided with a Hoy Bonaly 20 for review by Evans Cycles
+Disclosure: Cycle Sprog were provided with a Hoy Bonaly 20 for review

 Other articles you may like: